 Andrew is a firm believer in data-driven decisions, optimization, sharing lessons learned, establishing best practices, and in the beliefs of maintaining an open mind, staying humble, and openly admitting mistakes (intellectual integrity).
-Andrew is passionate about the leadership philosophies of Coaches John Wooden, Skip Bertman, David Rutherford, Jeff Banister, and Conservationist Steve Rinella.
+Andrew is passionate about the leadership philosophies of Coaches John Wooden, Skip Bertman, David Rutherford, and Conservationist Steve Rinella.

 Andrew has been fortunate to have several "game changing" mentors over his career in the oil & gas business, especially Harold Hawkins, Brian Stewart, Martin Bethke, Danny Thomas, Gary Price, Aaron Felton, Joe Hardin, James Franks, Scott Lowry, David A. Smith, and Randy Thomas.